FutureGatewayFramework/fgDocumentation/usage.md

 	    ]
 	}

-2.a) It is possible to obtain a session tokens direcrtly from /auth call providing credentials as parameters (operation suggested only if the front
+2.a) It is possible to obtain a session tokens direcrtly from /auth call providing credentials as parameters (operation suggested only if the front is accessible via https.

 ## Portal Token Validation